Wyken Pippin Apples

 Inventory, lb : 0

-Wyken Pippin apples are available from late fall through winter.
+Wyken Pippin apples are harvested in the late fall and can be stored through the winter.

 Wyken Pippin apples, botanically classified as Malus domestica, are an heirloom variety belonging to the Rosaceae family.
 The apples were developed from seed in the 18th century and quickly became a favored dessert variety in England.
 Wyken Pippin apples reached the height of their popularity in the late 18th and 19th centuries, and the variety expanded outside of England, being grown in private gardens across Europe.
 The mid to late-season apple developed several regional names, including Warwick pippin, Warwickshire pippin, White Moloscha, Airley, Alford Prize, Gerkin pippin, Pheasant's Eye, and German Nonpareil.
 Despite their momentary fame, Wyken Pippin apples eventually faded from production with the introduction of modern commercial cultivars.
 They were also removed from gardens due to their small size.
 The variety is considered rare in the present, primarily planted in preservation orchards.
 Its most notable achievement is being used as a parent variety to create Laxton's Superb and Laxton's Pearmain apples.

 Wyken Pippin apples have not been studied for their nutritional properties.
 Like other apples, the variety is a source of potassium to balance fluid levels within the body, fiber to regulate the digestive tract, and antioxidants to protect the cells against damage caused by free radicals.
 The apples also contain lower amounts of vitamin C to strengthen the immune system while boosting collagen production, vitamin E to reduce inflammation, calcium to build strong bones and teeth, and other nutrients, including zinc, vitamin A, iron, manganese, and phosphorus.